-You’re looking forward to another year of potential business (with an extra day—it's a leap year), but there’s a problem.
+You’re looking forward to another year of potential business, but there’s a problem.
 It’s going to be hard for your small business to flex that new product muscle when you’re carrying the weight of last year’s inventory.
 Chances are, if particular products aren’t moving quickly, the demand has slowed.
 All this means is that it’s time to get creative with your marketing strategies.
 Here are 5 tips and tools to help get you going.

 1. Offer a discount.

 OK, so there are a few ways you can go about this.
 If you’re selling merch exclusively online, you can offer discounts on purchases via promo codes, or by merely discounting items that aren’t moving quickly.
 Show the difference in price with a strikethrough over the original.
 The initial discount doesn’t have to be that big.
 Try starting with 10% off, and increase the discount as needed—just be sure that you don't discount any items so much that you sell them for less than what they cost you.
 And if you’ve got a brick-and-mortar shop, now's the time for an in-store sale event.
 Leading up to the sale, you can use Facebook and Instagram ads to target local customers.

 Alone, that one hard-to-move product might be a tough sell, but packaged with other items it could finally find a home.
 You could include it with more popular merchandise to entice customers, or promote it as a complementary item.
 That new line of beanies not moving well by itself?
 Pair it with those scarves that have been flying off the shelf, and offer both items at a reduced rate to sweeten the combo.
 When you connect your store to Mailchimp, we’ll automatically sync your merchandise.
 This gives you the option to place multiple items together and add them using our product content blocks to your campaigns.

 3. Reward customers to give orders a boost.